Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). II. The initial mass function

 Figure~\ref{ext_dist} shows the extinction distribution for the stellar content within a 1000 pixel radius of the cluster center, assuming the 1 Myr low-metallicity isochrone.
 The results are similar for the solar metallicity isochrone and for an age of 2 Myr.
 The distribution peaks at an extinction of $A_V=8$ and extends to larger values.
-The extinction values for field objects, as determined by projecting the objects to the -0.5 dex metallicity 1 Myr isochrone, are shown as the dotted histogram\footnote{The true extinction for the field objects should be determined knowing their spectral type and then dereddening based on this information.
-However, since the purpose here is to remove the field contribution, dereddening to the isochrone illustrates their contribution to the cluster field.}.
-Most of the objects have a relatively low extinction of $A_V=5$.
-Thus to limit the field star contamination we adopt a minimum extinction of $A_V=5$ for the cluster sample.
+The extinction values for field objects, as determined by projecting the objects to the -0.5 dex metallicity 1 Myr isochrone, are shown as the dotted histogram\footnote{The true extinction for the field objects should be determined knowing their spectral type and then de-reddening based on this information.
+However, since the purpose here is to remove the field contribution, de-reddening to the isochrone illustrates their contribution to the cluster field.}.
+Most of the objects have a relatively low extinction of $A_V=4.5$.
+Thus to limit the field star contamination we adopt a minimum extinction of $A_V=4.5$ for the cluster sample.

 Since low-mass objects with high extinction would be lost due to the sensitivity limit of the observations, one can bias the IMF if an extinction-limited sample is not created \citep[e.g.,][]{andersen06}.
-For high extinction, we limit the sample to $A_V=15$, which, as noted in Table~\ref{compl_table}, corresponds to a mass limit of $0.02\:M_\odot$.
+For high extinction, we limit the sample to $A_V=15$, which, as noted in Table~\ref{compl_table}, corresponds to a mass limit of { $0.03\:M_\odot$}.
 A deeper extinction limit would increase the lower mass limit, while at the same time only add a few more objects at higher masses.
-The final number of sources in the cluster is thus 111 in the mass interval $0.02-0.6\:M_\odot$ for a 1 Myr isochrone in the F162M-F182M color-magnitude diagram.
+The final number of detected sources in the cluster out to a 1000 pixel radius is thus 135 in the mass interval $0.03-0.6\:M_\odot$ for a 1 Myr isochrone in the F162M-F182M color-magnitude diagram.